fabrezi/blog/about.markdown

 permalink: /about/
 ---

-DM me for collaboration or leave a comment at the email listed below.
+I am here to work on open-source projects, start-up ideas, build engineering culture and raise concern about important social issues.
+Feel free to contact me on the email listed on the front-page.

+Cheers!!

 ## LINKS